What is an air filter?

 When should air filters be replaced?

-- For visual leaks and damage
+- In case of visual leaks and damage

-- When soaking the air filter
+- When the air filter is soaked

-- After construction or remodeling of the plant
+- After construction or renovation work

 -